Alexander Technique for Parkinson’s – Workshops 2019

 London SW6 2UB

-How to book: Please email email@example.com or use the form here
+How to book: Please fill in the online form.

 This opportunity is open to people with Parkinson’s and their care partners/helpers.
 Unfortunately, we are not able to make the workshop available to wheelchair users.
 If you are a wheelchair user and interested in the Alexander Technique, please do contact us as we might be able to refer you to a teacher or contact you at a later point with an offer suitable for you.

-More information on the teachers you will be working with can be found by clicking on the names below.
+More information about the teachers you will be working with can be found by clicking on the names below.
 All teachers involved are members of the Society of Teachers of the Alexander Technique and have undertaken special training in working with people living with Parkinson’s.
+A number of extra teachers who are joining the initiative will be assisting at both workshops.